 Cami's straight brown hair swung when she nodded.
 "Days go by normally, but nights last forever."

-They did for me too without a Morpheus Charm.
-I said, "Do you mark off the days in X's so thick, people ask why you don't just colour in the box?"
+They did for me, too, without a Morpheus Charm.
+I asked, "Do you mark off the days in X's so thick, people ask why you don't just colour in the box?"

 My friend lifted an eyebrow.
 "No, do you?"

 "Yes," I said, before realising she'd turned the conversation from talking about her to me.

 "Why are you marking off days?" she asked with a huge smile.